Technical Alpine Ascents

 This is very much a sample programme of this course as any number of different combinations of peaks and climbs are possible.

-Saturday evening
+Sunday evening

-The course starts with participants and guides meeting at 6.45pm at the Tour D'AI hotel in Leysin.
+The course starts with participants and guides meeting at 6.45pm at the hotel in Leysin.
 This is the chance for the guides to give you a thorough briefing and discuss the detailed plan for the week with you.

 Monday